51 Best Easy and Cheap Self-Care Ideas To Boost Moms

 a picture of a woman in a float tank, a woman with head phones on with her eyes closed and a picture of someone painting with the title, "51 Cheap Self-Care Ideas to Help Boost Moms."

-Creating a Cozy Space
+A Cozy Space

 Find a comfortable spot in your cozy space and focus on deep breathing for a few minutes.
 Breathe deeply through your nose for 4 seconds, hold it for 2 seconds, then exhale slowly through your mouth for 6 seconds.
-Repeat this a few times and you’ll feel your body starting to relax and your mind slowing down.
+Repeat this a few times, and you’ll feel your body starting to relax and your mind slowing down.

 Simple breathing video picture and link - cheap self-care ideas